Rethinking Newsletters: How to Use the CMS to Get Information to Our Clients

 - All content on UMaine Extension’s websites can be found by search engines and accessed by anyone on any device, unlike PDFs.

-- Readers can elect to subscribe to your newsletter and receive updates automatically via email or RSS feed.
+- Readers can elect to subscribe to your newsletter and receive updates automatically via email.

 - You can post information at any time from any location with Internet access.